software-mansion-labs/web3-account/README.md

 ```

 ## Setup envs
-Setup envs as showed in `.env.example`.
+Setup envs as showed in `.env.example`, for instance using direnv.

 ## Git hooks
 Run this snippet to enable lint checks and automatic formatting before commit/push.